/ tool-comparisons / DigitalOcean vs Deno Deploy for Solo Developers

 If you're building a TypeScript-first project where global performance matters, Deno Deploy offers edge distribution that traditional cloud platforms can't match at that price point.
 The trade-off is the Deno-only ecosystem.

-My recommendation: use DigitalOcean as your primary infrastructure for full-stack apps.
+My recommendation is to use DigitalOcean as your primary infrastructure for full-stack apps.
 Use Deno Deploy for specific edge-optimized services like global APIs, middleware layers, or Deno Fresh frontend applications.
 They work well together when each handles what it's best at.